SkawMaster/rol-api/CONTRIBUTING.md

 In the body:

 1. Explain your use case.
 What led you to submit this change?
 Why were existing mechanisms in the framework insufficient?
 Make a case that this is a general-purpose problem and that yours is a general-purpose solution, etc.
-1. Add any additional information and ask questions; start a conversation or continue one from github issues.
+1. Add any additional information and ask questions; start a conversation or continue one from Github issues.
 1. Mention the issue ID.

 Note that for pull requests containing a single commit, GitHub will default the subject line and body of the pull request to match the subject line and body of the commit message.
 This is fine, but please also include the items above in the body of the request.